apollographql/apollo-server/docs/source/testing/mocking.md

 };
 ```

-The previous example uses [casual](https://github.com/boo1ean/casual), a fake data generator for JavaScript which returns a different result every time the function is called.
+The previous example uses [casual](https://github.com/boo1ean/casual), a fake data generator for JavaScript that returns a different result every time the function is called.
 In other scenarios, such as testing, a collection of fake objects or a generator that always uses a consistent seed are often necessary to provide consistent data.

 ### Using lists in mocks